alphagov/forms/design/prototype-version-1/prototype-tested.md

 #### **Team comments**

--   Previously add a question was add a page.
-Makes sense for now as we are adding one question to
+-   Previously 'add a question' was 'add a page'.
+Makes sense for now as it adds a question
 -   What answer types need some extra explanation?

 #### **Ideas**